z-forbes/Quiz-Whiz/readme.md

 They can be either local or from the web.
 If local, images will be encoded in base 64 to be uploaded.

 They are included as follows `![alt text](path_to_image)`

+## Comments
+Comments are included by starting a line with '//'.